hoangsvit/eplus.dev/clyphkcbx000g0amjdqrlehqw.md

     * Goodbye

-7. <mark>Based on the following code, what will print out when the variable i has the value 3 ?</mark>
+7. **Based on the following code, what will print out when the variable i has the value 3 ?**

     ```javascript
       switch(i) {